A software engineer and academic researcher from Los Angeles and Hanoi. Senior undergraduate ('26) studying Computer Science at Pomona College.

 Research awards

+I'm honored to have published and received Best Paper awards at premier academic conferences in human-computer interaction (See Publications above).
 My work would not have been possible without the support of my advisors at Pomona College & UC Irvine: Prof. Alexandra Papoutsaki, Prof. Jingyi Li, Prof. Daniel Epstein, and collaborators at Stanford University (PhD Jiaju Ma).

 Google Product Inclusive & Equity Summit Winner (2023)